tnebooks/12th-biology/content.en/zoology/reproductive-health/_index.md

 **_In Vitro_ Fertilization (IVF) or Test tube baby**

 In this technique, sperm and eggs are allowed to unite outside the body in a laboratory.
 One or more fertilized eggs may be

+39 Reproductive Health

 transferred into the woman’s uterus, where they may implant in the uterine lining and develop.
 Excess embryos may be cryopreserved (frozen) for future use.
 Initially, IVF was used to treat women with blocked, damaged, or absent fallopian tubes.
 Today, IVF is used to treat many causes of infertility.
 The basic steps in an IVF treatment cycle are ovarian stimulation, egg retrieval, fertilization, embryo culture, and embryo transfer.